mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 Like most failover handling methods, this has a small chance of leading to data loss.
 Learn more about the various [Patroni replication methods](../postgresql/replication_and_failover.md#selecting-the-appropriate-patroni-replication-method).

-1. Copy the `/etc/gitlab/gitlab-secrets.json` file from your Consul server, and replace the file of the same name on this server.
-If that file is not on this server, add the file from your Consul server to this server.
+1. Copy the `/etc/gitlab/gitlab-secrets.json` file from the first Omnibus node you configured and add or replace the file of the same name on this server.
+If this is the first Omnibus node you are configuring then you can skip this step.

 1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.